qpython-android/qpython.org/qpython-docs/source/en/qpython_3x_featues.rst

 Q: Because Google Play and some appstores have strict requirements for application permissions, they require different permissions, we use different branch codes, for example, 3 means it was QPython3, L means LIMITED, S means SENSITIVE permission is required.

-A: Where can I get Historical version?
+A: Where can I get old versions?

 Q: Take a look at `this link <https://github.com/qpython-android/qpython3/releases>`_.